-‘Understandably this can sometimes be difficult to accept, especially if your relationship with your partner has disintegrated and you have serious concerns about your child’s safety,’ says Sophie Ballinger, Solicitor, Children Law at QualitySolicitors Parkinson Wright.
+‘Understandably this can sometimes be difficult to accept, especially if your relationship with your partner has disintegrated and you have serious concerns about your child’s safety,’ says Peter Lewis, Partner and Head of Family Law at QualitySolicitors Parkinson Wright.
 ‘However, if you fail to follow the orders of the court or are uncooperative in repeated attempts to find an acceptable solution, you could find yourself labelled as ‘implacably hostile’.
 This could have very serious consequences for you and your relationship with your child, as such hostility can be viewed as a form of emotional abuse.’

 What does ‘implacably hostile’ mean?

 Implacably hostile is a term used by courts to describe extreme and persistent behaviour by one parent to prevent their child seeing and having a relationship with the other parent.